 Assistant Professor of General Studies and Peace & Social Justice Studies;

-Department Chair of Peace and Social Justice Studies
+Chair of the Peace & Social Justice Studies Department

 At Berea College since 2008

 Draper Building, 304B

 - M.A.
 Geography, University of Kentucky, 2003

 - Ph.D.
 Geography, University of California, Berkeley, 2013

 Jason Strange grew up in eastern Kentucky and northern California.
 He fell in love with reading as a child, which led to many wonderful things, not least of which was dropping out of high school.
 He spent much of the next decade in the unwalled classroom of the world, working as a carpenter and barista and corn detassler.
 He crewed on a sailboat and biked the western US and rode trains across India, hauling a pile of books and journals the whole way.